BigBayes/BNPMix.jl/README.md

 ## What's this about

-This package is a Julia port of the Java code released with the article *MCMC for Normalized Random Measure Mixture Models*.
+This package is a Julia port of the [Java code released](https://github.com/BigBayes/BNPMix.java) written by [Yee Whye Teh](https://www.stats.ox.ac.uk/~teh) for the article *MCMC for Normalized Random Measure Mixture Models*.
-Do not hesitate to create pull requests for enhancements or to open issues.
-You can write to me at: emile.mathieu -at- stats -dot- ox -dot- ac -dot- uk
+Do not hesitate to create pull requests for enhancements or to open an issue.
+In any case, you can write to me ([Emile Mathieu](http://emilemathieu.fr)) at: emile.mathieu-at-stats-dot-ox-dot-ac-dot-uk.

 ## Installation and requirements